CWiendl/CSwork/README.md

 # CSwork
-Work down as a CS Major
+Work done as a CS Major